-EXPLANATORY NOTE: The purpose of this Form 10 K/A is to amend the Form 10 -K filed March 27, 2003 to reflect the disposition of our wafer fabrication services business, which requires us to restate our financial statements included in Item 8.
-As a result of the restatement, we have also made changes to Selected Financial Data (Item 6) and Management's Discussion and Analysis of Financial Condition and Results of Operations (Item 7) to reflect the restatement.
-In order to preserve the nature and character of the disclosures set forth in our 10-K as originally filed, no attempt has been made in this amendment to modify or update such disclosures except as required to reflect the effects of the restatement.
-As a result, this 10K/A contains forward looking information which has not been updated for events subsequent to March 27, 2003, and we direct you to our SEC filings filed subsequent to March 27, 2003 for additional information.
+EXPLANATORY NOTE: The purpose of this Form 10-K/A No. 2 is to amend the Form 10-K/A No. 1 filed June 25, 2003.
+We have made changes to Management's Discussion and Analysis of Financial Condition and Results of Operations (Item 7) and to the Notes to Consolidated Financial Statements.
+In order to preserve the nature and character of the disclosures set forth in our 10-K/A No. 1 as originally filed, no attempt has been made in this amendment to modify or update such disclosures.
+As a result, this 10-K/A contains forward looking information which has not been updated for events subsequent to March 27, 2003, the date of our original 2003 10-K, and we direct you to our SEC filings filed subsequent to March 27, 2003 for additional information.